 Stop spending money on everything you don’t need to buy, or need to do.

 Stop eating out – it is expensive and unnecessary.

 Buy your groceries at a discount and shop with coupons.

-If you have a car buy a monthly buss pass IF it is cheaper to ride the bus or train, if not use your car only when it is necessary.
+If you have a car buy a monthly bus pass IF it is cheaper to ride the bus or train, if not use your car only when it is necessary.

 Ask your parents if you can move back in to save money and pay off debt, with a timeline to move out.

-If you don’t have parents who can help, ask a friend or relative if you can rent a sofa for at least 50% less than your rent.
+If you don’t have parents who can help, ask a friend or relative if you can rent their sofa to you for at least 50% less than your rent an apartment.
 Use the 50% savings to pay off debt.

 Before you move sell everything you can sell and pay off bills with the proceeds.

 When you get your bills down low or to a manageable amount, go to step 3.